buddhasystem/cdbweb/cdbweb/README.md

 # The web project folder

-## Caveat
+## Caveats
-Some of the SQL here is kept for reference purposes to facilitate development, it's not used directly.
+* Some of the SQL here is kept for reference purposes to facilitate development, it's not used directly.
+* the "static" directory is a replica of what needs to be under /var/www or a similar location

 ## Restoring the DB content from a snapshot (dump)
 pg_restore -d myDB -U user DUMP_FILE_NAME